eCRBA Application Procedure

 - Qualify for eCBRA by answering Yes/No to the ‘Establish Eligibility’ questions.
 If you qualify, you will be able to continue to the eCRBA application.
 (You can also click on available links to learn more about the questions or an alternative option if not qualified for online application.)

-- The online application will ask you to upload all required documents, all of which need to be presented on the day of the interview in original form.
-It is recommended to have these ready while filling out the application.
-The required documents may include but are not limited to:
+- The online application will ask you to upload all required documents.
+You must upload your documents in eCRBA, and you must also bring the originals to be presented on the day of the interview.
+The required documents include, but are not limited to:

 - Evidence of birth (typically, the original local birth certificate for the child)